Editing Data in AdapTable

 };Bulk Update

-AdapTable also provides a Bulk Update module which facilitates updating multiple cells in one step to the same value.
+AdapTable also provides a Bulk Update module which facilitates updating multiple cells in a column to the same value in a single step.

 Note